-The School either incurs the cost or reimburses Employee for the actual cost of breakfast not to exceed \$16.00 per day; lunch not to exceed \$17.00 per day, and dinner not to exceed \$26.00 per day, and the actual cost of tax and gratuity for such.
-The School incurs the actual cost of these items, not to exceed \$59.00 per day, non- cumulative and non-compounding.
+The School either incurs the cost or reimburses the employee for the actual cost of breakfast not to exceed \$18.00 per day; lunch not to exceed \$19.00 per day, and dinner not to exceed \$28.00 per day, and the actual cost of tax and gratuity for such.
+The School incurs the actual cost of these items, not to exceed \$65.00 per day, non-cumulative and non-compounding.
 The School does not reimburse the Employee for the purchase of any alcohol.
 Employee receipts for meals should not include food for anyone outside of CCS staff.
 Any purchase of alcohol must be on a separate receipt and is not eligible for reimbursement.

-If an employee has agreed to attend a conference, the fee has been paid by the School, and the employee cannot attend he/she must: (1) advise his/her supervisor as soon as possible; and (2) assist in arranging for another employee to attend in his/her place.
-An employee who fails to attend conferences that have been paid for by the School shall lose his/her ability to attend such conferences and be responsible for reimbursing the School for the cost associated therewith.
-Exceptions will be made at the discretion of the Superintendent & CEO or his/her designee.
+If an employee has agreed to attend a conference, the fee has been paid by the School, and the employee cannot attend he/she must: (1) advise their supervisor as soon as possible; and (2) assist in arranging for another employee to attend in their place.
+An employee who fails to attend conferences that have been paid for by the School shall lose their ability to attend such conferences and be responsible for reimbursing the School for the cost associated therewith.
+Exceptions will be made at the discretion of the Superintendent & CEO or their designee.